Peanhua/HomeStorage/README.md

 ## Features

-This software is aimed to help keep track of the home storage, get reports and alerts about it, and help for replenishing the stock.
+This software is aimed to help keep track of the home storage, get reports and alerts about it, and help in replenishing the stock.
 * Products

   A *product* is something that can be stored, it's an abstract representation.
 All the *products* are shared between all the *homes*.